MATLAB calls the destructor of a handle class when destroying

 work on object arrays containing a mix of valid and invalid objects.

-Use a class destructor to perform any necessary cleanup operations before MATLAB destroys the object.
+before MATLAB destroys the object.

 and you want to close the file in your